-In November, 2016, Relationships Australia Qld appointed its first Manager – Diversity & Inclusion, to Head a new Access & Inclusion portfolio and in doing so has made an explicit commitment to become a community service that is truly accessible to all of community.
+In November 2016, Relationships Australia Qld appointed its first Manager – Diversity & Inclusion, to lead a new Access and Inclusion portfolio and, in doing so, has made an explicit commitment to become a community service that is truly accessible to all of community.

 In this presentation he will outline identified priorities and key strategies engaged, as well as current challenges and future aspirations.

-Whether you, too, are grappling with the complexities of diversity and inclusion in your own agency or perhaps have valuable learnings of your own to share, this interactive session will provide a focus for a conversation of increasing immediacy and relevance in our sector.
+Whether you are grappling with the complexities of diversity and inclusion in your own agency or perhaps have valuable learnings of your own to share, this interactive session will provide a focus for a conversation of increasing immediacy and relevance in our sector.

 Chris Pye moved to Australia from the UK in 1998, and worked as a freelance applied theatre practitioner before completing a Master of Counselling in 2005.
 Chris joined Relationships Australia Qld (RAQ) in 2007 and helped to develop RAQ’s Rainbow Program for the support of LGBTIQ clients.
 In 2016, Chris was appointed to the role of Manager – Diversity & Inclusion, and is responsible for strategic development in the area of access and inclusion for clients of RAQ’s target diverse populations.